globalreachtech/tinyradius-netty/README.md

 tinyradius-netty is a fork of the TinyRadius Radius library, with some significant changes:
 - Use netty for asynchronous IO, timeouts, thread management
-- Most methods return Promises
+- Most methods return Promises or follow Netty's interceptor filter pattern
 - Use slf4j instead of commons-logging
-- Use Generics and Java 8 language features
+- Use Generics and Java 8
 - Proxy uses Client to handle requests upstream, retries, and connection management
 - More immutability
 - More tests